openitu/STL/src/is54/README.md

 If you are on a UNIX machine, first make a subdirectory in the directory where you have the source code, and call the new subdirectory "obj".
-Then type "make uvselp".
-The "make" program will compile and link all the necessary object files and produce an executable file called "uvselp".
+Then type `make uvselp`.
+The "make" program will compile and link all the necessary object files and produce an executable file called `uvselp`.

 If you have problems compiling, first check the makefile to insure that the compilation statements in it make sense for your C compiler.